Zoom has become the darling of the video conferencing business. In April 2020, Zoom reported more than 300 million daily Zoom participants.

-Uncanny Automator uses OAuth for all its video conferencing integrations; this approach improves security compared to alternatives.
-These are the instructions for creating a Zoom OAuth app so that we can create Automator recipes with Zoom actions.
+Uncanny Automator uses JWT for its Zoom integrations.
+These are the instructions for creating a Zoom JWT app so that we can create Automator recipes with Zoom actions.

-1. After signing in to your Zoom account, visit the Zoom App Marketplace page and click on CREATE in the OAuth content box.
+- After signing in to your Zoom account, visit the Zoom App Marketplace page and click on Create in the JWT content box.

-3. For App Credentials, copy the Client ID.
-Open in another tab your Automator > Settings > Zoom Meeting page.
+- For App Credentials, copy the API Key value.
+Open your Automator > Settings > Zoom Meeting page in another tab.

-Important Note: If you intend to integrate with both Zoom Meetings and Zoom Webinars you’ll need to set up a separate app for each integration.
-Due to token conflicts, attempting to use a single app for both Zoom Meetings and Zoom Webinars will result in frequent disconnects from Automator.
+Important Note: If you intend to integrate with both Zoom Meetings and Zoom Webinars you’ll use the same JWT credentials for each integration.

 How to set up Zoom API keys to work with Automator